top of page

 International human rights law is a body of law that mediates the relationship between individuals and collectives ("rightsholders") and states ("duty-bearers").
 International human rights can be enshrined in treaties or established through customary law.
 Violations of international human rights law may be adjudicated before a number of different institutions, including the United Nations and regional courts.

 International criminal law addresses egregious violations of human rights that amount to crimes against humanity, genocide, or war crimes.
-International crimes are often adjudicated at the International Criminal Court in The Hague, or in ad hoc tribunals established following mass violations (for instance, in Rwanda and the former Yugoslavia).
+International crimes are often adjudicated before international or hybrid courts (like the International Criminal Court), or before domestic courts, including under the principle of universal jurisdiction.

 Transitional Justice